Atlantis: The Lost Empire: Animation

-The final pull-out scene of the movie, immediately before the end-title card, was described by the directors as the most difficult scene in the history of Disney animation.
-They said that the pullout attempt on their prior film, The Hunchback of Notre Dame, "struggled" and "lacked depth"; however, after making advances in the process of multiplaning, they tried the technique again in Atlantis.
-The scene begins with one 16 in piece of paper showing a close-up of Milo and Kida.
+The final pull-out shot of the movie, immediately before the end-title card, was described by the directors as the most difficult shot in the history of Disney animation.
+They said that the pull-out attempt on their prior film, The Hunchback of Notre Dame, "struggled" and "lacked depth"; however, after making advances in the process of multiplaning, they tried the technique again in Atlantis.
+The shot begins with one 16 in piece of paper showing a close-up of Milo and Kida.
 As the camera pulls away from them to reveal the newly restored Atlantis, it reaches the equivalent of an 18,000 in piece of paper composed of many individual pieces of paper (24 in or smaller).
 Each piece was carefully drawn and combined with animated vehicles simultaneously flying across the scene to make the viewer see a complete, integrated image.

 At the time of its release, Atlantis: The Lost Empire was notable for using more computer-generated imagery (CGI) than any other Disney traditionally animated feature.
 To increase productivity, the directors had the digital artists work with the traditional animators throughout the production.
 Several important scenes required heavy use of digital animation: the Leviathan, the Ulysses submarine and sub-pods, the Heart of Atlantis, and the Stone Giants.
 During production, after Matt Codd and Jim Martin designed the Ulysses on paper, Greg Aronowitz was hired to build a scale model of the submarine, to be used as a reference for drawing the 3D Ulysses.
 The final film included 362 digital-effects shots, and computer programs were used to seamlessly join the 2D and 3D artwork.
 One scene that took advantage of this was the "sub-drop" scene, where the 3D Ulysses was dropped from its docking bay into the water.
 As the camera floated toward it, a 2D Milo was drawn to appear inside, tracking the camera.
 The crew noted that it was challenging to keep the audience from noticing the difference between the 2D and 3D drawings when they were merged.
 The digital production also gave the directors a unique "virtual camera" for complicated shots within the film.
 With the ability to operate in the z-plane, this camera moved through a digital wire-frame set; the background and details were later hand-drawn over the wireframes.
 This was used in the opening flight scene through Atlantis and the submarine chase through the undersea cavern with the Leviathan in pursuit.